idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/material_transient.md

 !listing examples/materialTransient/forward_and_adjoint.i block=Variables

 For material inversion, the derivative of the objective function with respect to the material parameters needs to be computed.
 This quantity is problem-dependent.

-For this thermal problem, the vector posprocessor `ElementOptimizationDiffusionCoefFunctionInnerProduct` computes the inner product between the gradient of the adjoint variable and the gradient of the primal variables.
+For this thermal problem, the vector posprocessor [ElementOptimizationDiffusionCoefFunctionInnerProduct](ElementOptimizationDiffusionCoefFunctionInnerProduct.md) computes the gradient of the objective with respect to the controllable parameter by computing the inner product between the gradient of the adjoint variable and the gradient of the primal variables and the function computing the derivative of the material property with respect to the controllable parameter.

 !listing examples/materialTransient/forward_and_adjoint.i block=VectorPostprocessors